myneedus/Recipe-Protein-Calorie-Analysis/README.md

 I was especially interested in exploring this dataset because of the shift in dietary trends in the new decade.
 While fat-free diets dominated the 2000s and keto diets dominated the 2010s, recent diet trends have been more consciously prioritizing high-protein diets for health, fitness, and satiation.

 However, not all high-protein foods have the same efficiency.
-For example, a recipe with 30g of protein and 1000 calories is not necessarily efficient despite boasting a high-protein density.
+For example, a recipe with 30 grams of protein and 1000 calories is not necessarily efficient despite boasting a high-protein density.
 Therefore, we can determine the efficiency of the protein in a recipe by interpreting the protein-to-calorie ratio.
 Therefore, to efficiently meet their protein goals, what types of recipes can individuals look to?
 This essentially led me to the guiding question:

 **Which types of recipes offer the best protein-to-calorie ratio?**